 What this means is that you’ll need DXF that are well established but future-ready enough as to still be relevant 5 or 10 years down the line when new trends emerge and old ones are abandoned.

 While there are a lot of niche frameworks that have greatly streamlined certain aspects, be that API integrations, excellent preview options for editors, or a great developer experience, most of these are relatively new and as of yet unestablished.

 That’s why we would definitely recommend going with either of the two giants in the content management space - WordPress and Drupal - as your foundational DXF.

 WordPress and Drupal can both be used for channels other than just the website, or even just the web - the headless capabilities both of them offer through their API extendability make them viable contenders in the multichannel digital sphere.
 This becomes especially relevant as we’re embracing IoT (the Internet of Things) more and more.

 Namely, WordPress’s REST API and Drupal’s REST, JSON and GraphQL APIs make them solid candidates for any kind of digital experience - especially when coupled with a powerful frontend framework such as Angular, resulting in a “decoupled” CMS, where the presentation layer is separate from the data (a concept similar to “headless”).

 Another thing to note: the magic of digital experience frameworks is that they can be easily integrated with different ones in order to achieve additional functionality.

 For example, a content management system such as Drupal can be combined with one or more front-end frameworks to achieve the best of both worlds, receiving structure and stability with the CMS and spice with the framework such as Angular.
-In fact, it could even be combined with a second back-end framework such as the e-commerce DXF Magento.
+In fact, it could even be combined with a second back-end framework such as the e-commerce DXF Spryker.

 This means that you’ll rarely be using just a single framework; much more often, you’ll rely on a base one, then leverage others to add additional functionality and spice up the user experience.